Autodesk/Neon/libNeonDomain/include/Neon/domain/grid.md

         -> Neon::set::LaunchParameters;

     /**
-     * Returns the partition space that can be used by the lambda executor to run a Container */ auto getPartitionIndexSpace(Neon::DeviceType devE, SetIdx          setIdx,
+     * Returns the setIdx space that can be used by the lambda executor to run a Container */ auto getPartitionIndexSpace(Neon::DeviceType devE, SetIdx          setIdx,